martinphellwig/ts_data/site/articles/risk_assessment.rst

 The period of which these services are unavailable seem to be at least 3 days to upwards of 3 weeks after the event has subsided.

-The following essential goods are often difficult to obtain during the disruptions:
+The following essential goods are often difficult to obtain during these disruptions:
  - Fuels; Paraffin, Petrol, Coal etc.
  - Food and Food Supplements
  - Clothing